Reconstruction of Sound Field through Diffusion Models: Experimental Validation

 Figure~\ref{fig:nmse}(a) shows the NMSE value with respect to frequency, for reconstructions performed using the proposed SF-Diff method and following the setup described in Section~\ref{sec:setup}.
 As expected, the number of available measurements highly affects the reconstruction error, which ranges from a minimum value of \SI{-8.35}{\decibel} in the 64 mics configuration, to a minimum value of \SI{-45.39}{\decibel} in the 512 mics configuration.
 Having access to more information about the RTF in a certain room, the model is able to better reconstruct the pressure values in the unknown positions.
 Also, in all configurations, the error increases with the frequency value.
 This is due to the fact that RTFs at higher frequencies present complicated magnitude patterns, graphically, which are more difficult to reconstruct.
 In fact, the spatial distribution of room modes becomes more intricate, resulting in peaks and nulls in the RTF at specific locations.
 At lower frequencies, instead, the room response is more uniform and thus easier to reconstruct.

-As a comparison, we also performed RTF reconstruction using the method proposed in \cite{ueno2018kernel} on the same data of our tests.
-This method addresses the problem by exploiting the kernel ridge regression with the constraint of the Helmholtz equation.
-Results are shown in Figure~\ref{fig:nmse}(b).
-When considering a setup with 64 available measurements, the method is able to provide better reconstructions for some specific considered frequencies, with a minimum NMSE of \SI{-15.78}{\decibel} at \SI{34}{\hertz}.
-For other frequencies, instead, results are better but comparable.
-When instead considering setups that present more available measurements, reconstruction error does not diminish as evidently, as it happens for SF-Diff.

-Figure~\ref{fig:abs_plots} shows an example of RTF reconstruction performed using SF-Diff and the kernel ridge method, considering the measurement setup represented in Figure~\ref{fig:abs_plots}(a) and ground-truth RTF represented in Figure~\ref{fig:abs_plots}(b).
-As it can be seen, both methods are able to provide a coherent reconstruction, in which most characteristics of the ground-truth image are present.
-However, the reconstruction computed with the comparison method seems to be less precise, and in fact, leads to an NMSE value of \SI{-3.86}{\decibel}, while the reconstruction computed using SF-Diff is characterized by an NMSE equal to \SI{-11.72}{\decibel}.
+Figure~\ref{fig:abs_plots}(c) shows an example of RTF reconstruction performed using SF-Diff, considering the measurement setup represented in Figure~\ref{fig:abs_plots}(a) and ground-truth RTF represented in Figure~\ref{fig:abs_plots}(b).
+As it can be seen, the method is able to provide a coherent reconstruction, in which most characteristics of the ground-truth image are present, leading to an NMSE value of \SI{-11.72}{\decibel}.

+As a comparison, we performed RTF reconstruction using the methods proposed in \cite{ueno2018kernel} and in \cite{lluis2020sound}, leveraging the same dataset employed in our testing procedure.
+Specifically, the approach proposed in \cite{ueno2018kernel} addresses the problem by exploiting the kernel ridge regression with the constraint of the Helmholtz equation.
+On the other hand, \cite{lluis2020sound} exploits a super-resolution approach based on deep learning.

+Results are shown in Figure~\ref{fig:nmse}(b) and Figure~\ref{fig:nmse}(c), respectively.
+In scenarios where 64 measurements are available, both baseline methods demonstrate superior reconstruction performance, with respect to SF-Diff.
+In particular, \cite{ueno2018kernel} achieves a minimum NMSE of \SI{-15.78}{\decibel} at \SI{34}{\hertz}, while \cite{lluis2020sound} obtains a minimum NMSE of \SI{-22.13}{\decibel} at the same frequency.
+However, when evaluating setups with an increased number of available measurements (128, 256 and 512 microphones), the reconstruction error does not diminish as prominently as observed in the case of SF-Diff, indicating a limited performance characteristic under varying measurement conditions.